Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 The linear convergence of \textsc{ap-svd} and \textsc{ap-rsvd} has already been observed in \cite{matveev2023sketching}.
 The warm-started $\textsc{ap-vol}_w$ and $\textsc{ap-pvol}_w$, however, fail to converge: it takes 1 iteration for the former and about 40 for the latter to reach the plateau.
 The explanation for such behaviour lies in the cross-approximation approach itself.
-While \textsc{vol} does not satisfy the interpolation property \eqref{eq:matrix_cross} per se when applied to a matrix of higher rank, it still \textit{interpolates the selected rows and columns}.
-This means that $\textsc{ap-vol}_w$ at iteration $k > 1$ deals with the rows $Y_k(I,:)$ and columns $Y_k(:,J)$ that are unaffected by the nonnegative projection and with the submatrix $Y_k(I,J)$ that has locally largest volume by construction.
-It follows that $Y_{k+1} = Y_k$, because \textsc{vol} does not know what happens outside of its index sets.
-The \textsc{pvol} algorithm with $|I| > r$ and $|J| > r$ loses the interpolation property whatsoever, but it is still likely that the index sets $I$ and $J$ will cease to change after a couple of iterations of $\textsc{ap-pvol}_w$ since the projective volume will be largely determined by the positive entries of the submatrix (provided that the negative entries are sufficiently small in the absolute value); with fixed $I$ and $J$, the alternating projections will only affect $Y_k(I,:)$ and $Y_k(:,J)$, making them nonnegative and staying ignorant to all the other entries of the matrix.
+While \textsc{vol} does not satisfy the interpolation property \eqref{eq:matrix_cross} per se when applied to a matrix of higher rank, it still interpolates the selected rows and columns.
+This means that $\textsc{ap-vol}_w$ at iteration $k > 1$ deals with the rows $\Matrix{Y}_k(I,:)$ and columns $\Matrix{Y}_k(:,J)$ that are unaffected by the nonnegative projection and with the submatrix $\Matrix{Y}_k(I,J)$ that has locally largest volume by construction.
+It follows that $\Matrix{Y}_{k+1} = \Matrix{Y}_k$, because \textsc{vol} does not know what happens outside of its index sets.
+For the \textsc{pvol} algorithm with $|I| > r$ and $|J| > r$, it is still likely that the index sets $I$ and $J$ will cease to change after a couple of iterations of $\textsc{ap-pvol}_w$ since the projective volume will be largely determined by the positive entries of the submatrix (provided that the negative entries are sufficiently small in the absolute value); with fixed $I$ and $J$, the AP will only affect $\Matrix{Y}_k(I,:)$ and $\Matrix{Y}_k(:,J)$, making them nonnegative and staying ignorant to all the other entries of the matrix.

-The main issue of $\textsc{ap-vol}_w$ and $\textsc{ap-pvol}_w$ is that only the \textit{local information} drives the low-rank projection step.
-With cold-started alternating projections, we attempt to inject some \textit{global information} into cross approximation.
+The main issue of $\textsc{ap-vol}_w$ and $\textsc{ap-pvol}_w$ is that only the \emph drives the low-rank projection step; with the cold-started AP, we attempt to inject some \emph{global information} into cross approximation.
 As Fig.~\ref{fig:smolukh_ap} demonstrates, the freshly generated index sets are not sufficient to make $\textsc{ap-vol}_c$ converge to a nonnegative matrix: they only lead to irregular behaviour and growth of the approximation error (see Tab.~\ref{tab:smolukh_ap}).
 At the same time, $\textsc{ap-pvol}_c$ begins to converge, even if slower than \textsc{ap-svd} and \textsc{ap-rsvd}.